Vantiv/cnp-sdk-for-ruby/README.md

         'amount'=>'1000'
     }

-# Peform the transaction on the Litle Platform
+# Peform the transaction on the Cnp Platform
-response = LitleOnlineRequest.new.sale(litleSaleTxn)
+response = CnpOnlineRequest.new.sale(cnpSaleTxn)

 # display result
 puts "Message: "+ response.message
-puts "Litle Transaction ID: "+ response.saleResponse.litleTxnId
+puts "Cnp Transaction ID: "+ response.saleResponse.cnpTxnId
 ```

 3) Next run this file using ruby.
-You should see the following result provided you have connectivity to the Litle certification environment.
-You will see an HTTP error if you don't have access to the Litle URL
+You should see the following result provided you have connectivity to the Cnp certification environment.
+You will see an HTTP error if you don't have access to the Cnp URL

     Message: Valid Format
-    Litle Transaction ID: <your-numeric-litle-txn-id>
+    Cnp Transaction ID: <your-numeric-cnp-txn-id>

-More examples (including batch processing with sFTP) can be found here [Ruby Gists](https://gist.github.com/litleSDK)
+More examples can be found here [Ruby SDK](https://vantiv.github.io/ruby/#gettingStarted)

 Please contact Vantiv eCommerce with any further questions.
 You can reach us at sdksupport@vantiv.com.